douglascm/timescale_assignment/README.md

 A description of each noteworthy file:

-* devcontainer.json: contains isntructions for building the containers
+* `devcontainer.json`: contains instructions for building the containers
-* docker-compose.yml: contains instrunctions for mounting volumes, setting up a shared network, building services (Dockerfiles, ports, dependencies and env variables).
-The timescale docker image is setup on the db service, it uses the `timescale/timescaledb-ha:pg14-latest` image.
+* `docker-compose.yml`: contains instructions for mounting volumes, setting up a shared network, building services (Dockerfiles, ports, dependencies, and env variables).
+The timescale docker image is set up on the db service, it uses the `timescale/timescaledb-ha:pg14-latest` image.
-* requirements.txt: contains the addon packages required for the project, read by pip on the image build step.
+* `requirements.txt`: contains the addon packages required for the project, read by pip on the image build step.
+* `Dockerfile`: contains build instructions for docker to create a custom image with requirements (requirements.txt)
-* Dockerfile: contains build instrucitons for docker to create a custom image with requirements (requirements.txt)
+* `Dockerfile-test`: contains build instructions for docker to create a custom image with requirements (requirements.txt) for pytest environment
-* text_functions.py: contains the code for pytest functionality tests
+* `text_functions.py`: contains the code for `pytest` functionality tests
-* main.py: contains the code for the project, detailed below
+* `main.py`: contains the code for the project, detailed below

 ## Main.py